 Indy sees extreme weather patterns at both ends of the scale.
-In the winter, temperatures can dip down to -20 degrees F—and can soar past 100 degrees F in the summer.
+In the winter, temperatures can dip below 0 degrees F—and can soar past 100 degrees F in the summer.
 The weather is also unpredictable, and it is possible to experience all four seasons in a week or even a day, especially in the spring (March and April) and fall (mid-October to November).

 If you are planning a trip to Indy in the winter, be prepared for sleet, snow, and wind.
 For summer travelers, you can expect humidity and the occasional thunderstorm.
 Coming in the spring or fall?
 It depends on what month you're visiting, but do not be surprised to experience a mix of seasons.

 "The Greatest Spectacle in Racing," this 500-mile IndyCar race is the biggest event of the year for Hoosiers.

 Tickets for the following year go on sale in June.
 For Race Day, general admission prices start at $40.
 The Indy 500 takes place on the Sunday of Memorial Day Weekend.
 You can buy your tickets to the event on the Indianapolis Motor Speedway website.

 If you plan to attend the Indy 500, book your flights and hotel sooner rather than later, as prices do increase at this time of year.

 Indiana winters are quite harsh.
 The average temperature in January is 34 degrees F, but it is not unusual to experience temperatures in the negative teens and 20s.
 Factor in sleet, snow, and wind, and you're going to need your heaviest winter gear (thermals included) if you intend to be somewhat comfortable.